flectra-hq/documentation-user/content/applications/finance/accounting/receivables/customer_payments/followup.rst

     sending a statement to a customer that has already paid you.

-The overdue invoices you need to follow-up on are available by default in :menuselection:`Accounting --> Sales --> Follow-up Reports`.
+The overdue invoices you need to follow-up on are available by default in :menuselection:`Accounting --> Follow-Up --> Payment Follow-up Reports`.
 There, you can easily send a reminder by email or print it as a letter.
 Then, you can click on the *Done* button to view the next follow-up that needs your attention.